 The loud, public version of the AI conversation tends to swing between two poles: the people with something to sell, and whatever carries the most alarming headline.
 Plenty of serious, careful people work in the space between, including researchers who think hard about how this goes for the rest of us.
 Their voices rarely reach the people most affected, and so the rest of us are left choosing between a sales pitch and a scare.

 Some of those researchers left secure careers to study this, because they genuinely care what it does to ordinary people.
-But research no one outside the lab can follow cannot help anyone, and the distance between what the experts understand and what the public can is widening, not closing.
-We exist to stand in that gap and make the crossing possible.
+But research that no one outside the lab can follow helps no one, and the distance between what the experts understand and what the public can grasp is widening, not closing.
+We exist to bridge the gap, or at least to help build it faster.

 There is a quieter reason too.
 Day by day, in small and easy choices, we hand over the very things that make us capable: our patience with a hard problem, our knack for telling a strong claim from a weak one, our habit of turning to one another.
 We exist so that more of those choices are made on purpose, with intention rather than by reflex.